-A Weekend in Birmingham, Vegan and Vegetarian Travel Guide6 min read
+A Weekend in Birmingham, Vegan and Vegetarian Travel Guide

-A Louisiana native, I transplanted myself to Birmingham, Alabama ten years ago.
+As a Louisiana native, I transplanted myself to Birmingham, Alabama ten years ago.
 Even after a decade of roaming these southern streets, I still find myself a tourist of my hometown.
 This summer, I was fortunate enough to spend a lovely weekend with my sister, Erin.
-Together we saw my city in new sunshine all over again through her eyes.
+Together we saw my city Birmingham in new sunshine all over again through her eyes.

 Pepper Place Farmers Market